What is PCIe 4.0?

 Although jamming capability can be an integrated feature of a protocol analyzer, discrete products such as the Xgig Jammer can simulate errors by manipulating live traffic, thereby verifying the responsiveness and robustness of the error recovery process.
 The timing and types of errors introduced can be precisely preplanned so that automated test routines can be developed.

 The PCIe 5.0 specification final release was completed in May of 2019.
 According to PCI-SIG, the group responsible for PCIe releases, PCIe 5.0 has garnered an enthusiastic industry response, leading to accelerated hardware and test solution development cycles.
 The electrical improvements inherent to PCIe 5.0 have reigned in many of the signal integrity issues observed with PCIe Gen4.
 Customarily, PCIe Gen 5 also provides full backwards compatibility and a transfer rate doubling that of PCI Express 4.0, or a phenomenal 32.0 GT/sec.

 The wait for PCIe 4.0 may have been an unusually long one, but the giant leap forward has justified this prolonged gestation period.
 With a continuous passing of the torch to PCIe 5.0, PCIe 6.0, and beyond, the demands on design and test professionals will continue unabated.
-Fortunately, a new generation of protocol analyzers and other versatile tools have proven worthy of the challenge, boding well for future generations.
+Fortunately, a new generation of protocol analyzers and other versatile testers have proven worthy of the challenge, boding well for future generations.